 Third the data has to be accessible.
 It has to be possible to get the data out of the software systems to use it in analysis.
 With the rise of SaaS solutions in the cloud, this is not always as easy as you would expect in the current day and age due to limited API capabilities.
 When you had to install the software on your own infrastructure it was often easier to access your data than it is now, where you have to depend on the maturity of the API's the SaaS vendors are offering.
 Make sure you do your research in advance when choosing a software application!

 Often the software applications we mentioned here above have dashboards of their own to follow up what's going on.
 The problem with these dashboards, is that they only use their own data.
-There is huge value in combining the data from different systems is an integrated data model that reflects what's actually going on in the organization over the borders of the applications.
+There is huge value in combining the data from different systems in an integrated data model.
+This integrated data model should reflect what's actually going on in the organization, breaking down the silos that can exist.
 A good data model should allow you to follow up how the organization is doing as a whole, not just in it's separate parts.

 To follow up on the measuring points you defined in the processes, so how the customer can be provided with a better solution for his problem, is done in a visual way by presenting the data in intuitive charts and tables.
 This is called a dashboard.
 The most important measuring points are an indication on the performance of the organization we call Key Performance Indicators (KPI's).